Old Korean: Sibilants

 In some pre-Unified Silla transcriptions of Korean proper nouns, Chinese affricate and fricative sibilants appear interchangeable.
 This has been interpreted as some stage of Old Korean having lacked the Middle Korean distinction between /ts/ and /s/.
 The hyangga poems, however, differentiate affricates and fricatives consistently, while the Chinese distinction between the two is faithfully preserved in Sino-Korean phonology.
 Koreans thus clearly distinguished /ts/ from /s/ by the eighth century, and Marc Miyake casts doubt on the notion that Korean ever had a stage where affricates and fricatives were not distinct.

 Liquids

 Middle Korean had only one liquid phoneme, which varied between [l] and [ɾ].
 Old Korean, however, had two separate liquid phonemes.
 In Old Korean orthography, this first liquid phoneme was represented by the PAP 尸, whose Old Chinese value was *l̥[ə]j, and the second phoneme by the PAP 乙, whose Old Chinese value was *qrət.
 Besides this orthographic variation, the distinction between the liquid phonemes is also suggested by the tonal behavior of Middle Korean verb stems ending in /l/.

-According to Alexander Vovin, Lee Ki-Moon asserts that 尸 represented /r/ and that 乙 represented /l/.
+According to Alexander Vovin, Ki-Moon Lee asserts that 尸 represented /r/ and that 乙 represented /l/.
 Vovin considers this claim "unacceptable" and "counterintuitive", especially given the reconstructed Old Chinese pronunciations of both characters, and suggests instead that 尸 represented /l/ while 乙 stood for a rhotic.
 Ramsey and Nam Pung-hyun both agree with Vovin's hypothesis.